IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ### Liberty server configuration

-The Liberty runtime configuration file `server.xml` was created from the template provided by IBM Cloud Transformation Advisor.
-Have a look at the final version of the file available [here](config/server.xml).
+The Liberty runtime configuration files are based on a template provided by IBM Cloud Transformation Advisor.
+For this lab, instead of using a single server.xml, the configurations have been split into multiple configuration files and placed into [config/configDropins/overrides directory](config/configDropins/overrides).

+- You may place configuration files into configDropins/overrides directory to override pre-existing configurations.
+- You may define separate template configurations that reflect the resources in your environment, and copy them into the configDropsins/overrides directory only for those applications that need them.
+For example,
+  - separate configuration files for each database.
+(Our sample application only uses one.)
+  - separate configuration files for each messaigng provider
+  - separate configuration files for different security requirements.

+Have a look at the configuration files and note:

   - The necessary features, including those for MicroProfile, are enabled (e.g. `jdbc-4.2, jaxrs-2.1, mpHealth-2.1`).